 Social media - Providing top tips on meeting our standards when using social media, we developed the guidance using a crowdsourcing tool, to ensure we included topics that were important to registrants.
-We produced case studies and a podcast to accompany the guidance.
-It has been downloaded 1,883 times.
+We produced case studies and a podcast to accompany the guidance and it has been downloaded 1,883 times.

-What you should expect from your health and care professional - Following changes to the Standards of Conduct, Performance and Ethics (SCPE), we produced this guidance by working with service users to understand their requirements.
+What you should expect from your health and care professional - We produced this guidance following research with service users to understand their requirements.
 112,000 copies of the leaflets are distributed to GP waiting rooms per quarter, with a pick up rate averaging at 96 per cent.
+[Can use the guidance stats as an infographic.]